Searching for an ultimate guide to mobile game marketing?

 For example, some developers post info about new updates, introduce characters, post user-generated content, talks with developers, etc. Basically, anything about the game that users might find interesting.

-This, of course, encourages sharing and engagement, which is how other social media users might discover your game.
+This encourages sharing and engagement, which is how other social media users might discover your game.
 Discord is another great place for engaging fans and building a community around your game.

 Furthermore, it can be beneficial to post videos on YouTube and even stream on Twitch.
 However, for streaming platforms, it’s best to collaborate with influencers.